 For high-value, high-consumable treatments like Morpheus8, CoolSculpting, or heavy dermal filler sessions, a simple card on file is often insufficient protection.
 These appointments block out massive portions of the schedule and require the medical spa to hold expensive inventory.

 Transitioning to the Consultation Deposit.
 The gold standard for premium aesthetic clinics is the non-refundable consultation deposit.
-Charging $100 or $150 at the time of the phone booking establishes absolute commitment.
+Charging $100 or $150 at the time of the phone booking creates real commitment.
 The coordinator explains: "We take a $100 deposit to secure your consultation time with our senior injector.
 That deposit is directly applied to any treatment you choose to purchase today, or it covers the cost of the medical assessment if you decide not to proceed."

 Automated Enforcement and the Grace Period